dannyvelas/StarCommand/README.md

 ### Set up Proxmox manually
 - Flash [Proxmox](https://www.proxmox.com/en/downloads) ISO onto a USB or SSD or disk and then connect that to your server so that you can boot your server with the Proxmox VE OS.
-- After accepting the terms and conditions, you can configure your filesystem and the amount of space on your drive that will be used by Proxmox:
+- After accepting the terms and conditions, you can configure your filesystem and how your disk will be provisioned by Proxmox:
   - You probably want `ext4` or `xfs`, unless you know what you're doing.
-  - You can specify how much space on your hard-drive you want Proxmox to use using the `hdsize` field.
-By default it will use the whole thing.
-It will create two main logical volumes:
+  - By default, Proxmox will create a few logical volumes inside of `sda3`.
+The main ones to note are:
     - "root", for your OS and file system.
-From what I've seen this takes up around 30% of the space you gave it.
+From what I've seen, this takes up around 30% of `hdsize`.
-    - "data", for VM disks.
-This seems to take up whatever remaining space there is from the space you gave it.
+    - "data", for VM disks, which ends up being of size `hdsize - rootsize - swapsize - minfree`.
-  - If you don't want Proxmox to use all the remaining space on your drive for VM disks, then you should use a value for the `hdsize` field which is smaller than the total capacity of your drive.
-This is especially true if you have a smaller hard-drive and can't easily add storage.
-You can put the available space to better use, like for storing media content.
+  - If you have a smaller hard-drive and can't easily add storage, you might want to make these two logical volumes a bit smaller.
+I made the root logical volume 39.9GiB and the data logical volume 55GiB.
+This gave me around 135GiB of free space in the `pve` volume group.
 - After, you will be asked for an administrator email and password.
 Create a password, enter it, and store it in Bitwarden.
 This will be the "root" password.
 - In setup, on the "Management Network Configuration" page:
   - For management interface, pick the network card that is being used for ethernet.